Kernix13/vision-grid-express/README.md

 Board page:

 1. add functionality for up/down arrows to change the image/text order, and an "X" to remove the saved image from localStorage, and therefore the thumbnails and on page
-   1. deleteImage function to remove thumbnail and DOM div
-   2. moveImage to move thumbnail to a different position, as well as corresponding DOM image
+   1. moveImage to move thumbnail to a different position, as well as corresponding DOM image
 2. I need a modal for saved images - something way different and better than the home page modal
-3. in savedImages.js, I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text - allow user to set timing
+3. in savedImages.js, I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text - allow user to set the timing

 ## Project overview and objectives